emad-elsaid/emad-elsaid.github.io/Writing For Developers.md

 # Writing

 - We clarify opinions from facts
-- We clarify the context
+- We clarify the context, audience, and scope

 # After Writing